AztecProtocol/aztec-packages/spartan/testnet-runbook.md

 ### Sanity Check

-After testnet deployment, perform these sanity checks (these items can also be script automated):
+After public testnet deployment, perform these sanity checks (these items can also be script automated):

 1. Monitor for crashes and network-level health:
-   - Review testnet dashboard at `https://grafana.aztec.network/` to confirm node uptime and block production
+   - Review the testnet dashboard at `https://grafana.aztec.network/` to confirm node uptime and block production
    - Verify overall TPS performance
    - Create Github issues for new crash scenarios